 - Typical International Baccalaureate offer

-37 points overall including 7,6,6 points at the Higher level including Mathematics and Physics or Chemistry.
+37 points overall with 7,6,6 at Higher Level, including Mathematics and Chemistry or Physics.

 - Number of places/applicants

 - 1900 applications for 295 places across all first year courses